JUDEA AND SAMARIA

 At the conclusion of hostilities in 1949, a cease-fire was reached between Israel and her neighbors.
 However, the Arab nations surrounding Israel insisted, and even demanded, that this line had no political significance whatsoever.
 In essence, the lines which we call the 1967 borders were not from 1967, and by Arab demand, are not, and were not, legally binding borders.

 It should be emphasized that the Palestinians never claimed to establish a Palestinian state following the Jordanian annexation.
-Rather, they wanted to establish their state in the land instead of the state of Israel, the land they previously refused and consequently lost in the 1948 war.
+Rather, they wanted to establish their state in the land instead of the state of Israel, the land they previously refused and consequently lost in the 1948 war. - Who did Judea and Samaria belong to following the 1948 war?

-Because the annexation of the land by Jordan was not recognized and was considered illegal, and because the British had given up their claim on the land in 1948 when the British Mandate left the region, and because the Arab forces insisted that the 1949 Armistice lines had no legal significance, in essence, legally the land belonged to nobody!
+Because the annexation of the land by Jordan was not recognized and was considered illegal, and because the British had given up their claim on the land in 1948 when the British Mandate left the region, and because the Arab forces insisted that the 1949 Armistice lines had no legal significance, in essence, legally the land belonged to nobody! - What does that mean, as far as the legal definition of the land goes?

 Because the land did not belong to Jordan, the frequently used term “Occupied Territories” is entirely false.
 According to international law, the land cannot be considered “Occupied”, and instead, the term “Disputed Territories” should be used.
 Disputed Territories is the term used when there are territorial disputes, but they are not defined as occupied.
 Examples include Zubarah, the Tumbs Islands, Western Sahara, Abu Musa Island, Kashmir, and others.
-An example of proper usage of the term “Occupied Territories” would be the Turkish occupation of Northern Cyprus of the Russian occupation of Abkhazia.
+An example of proper usage of the term “Occupied Territories” would be the Turkish occupation of Northern Cyprus of the Russian occupation of Abkhazia. - When did the Palestinians begin claiming the West Bank as their own?

 The Palestinian claim to Judea and Samaria originated following the Israeli capture of Judea and Samaria from Jordan in the 1967 Six-Day War.
 Remember, the Palestinian Liberation Organization (the PLO), was formed in 1964 before Israel’s capture of the West Bank, in order to establish a Palestinian state in Israel’s place, without reference to the land of the West Bank, which was annexed by Jordan.
-They only began demanding rights over the West Bank, once it too was in Israeli hands.
+They only began demanding rights over the West Bank, once it too was in Israeli hands. - What about the United Nations Security Council Resolution (UNSCR) 242, calling on Israel to withdraw from areas captured in the 1967 Six-Day War?

 UNSCR 242 does call for a withdrawal from “captured territories”.
 However, it does NOT call for a complete withdrawal from “ALL captured territories”, which would infer a complete and total withdrawal, nor does it call for a unilateral withdrawal only on the Israeli side.
 The language of UNSCR 242 states that a withdrawal must me made towards “Secure and Recognized Boundaries”, or defensible borders.
 Many Israeli governments have recognized that Israel must withdraw from parts of Judea and Samaria, but there is no valid reason at all for a complete, unilateral withdrawal of Israel from the Judea and Samaria region, which is what the Palestinians are demanding.
-Because the Palestinians have been repeating their false narrative for decades now, a new generation has risen, one that doesn’t remember 1967, and which believes that the region is occupied.
+Because the Palestinians have been repeating their false narrative for decades now, a new generation has risen, one that doesn’t remember 1967, and which believes that the region is occupied. - What should be the future status of Judea and Samaria?

 According to all agreements with the Palestinians, beginning with the Oslo Accords of 1993, a permanent status solution of Judea and Samaria should be determined solely through negotiations.
 According to United Nations Security Council Resolution 242, Israel has agreed to give parts of Judea and Samaria to the Palestinians, but only in return for recognition as a Jewish state and guaranteed security, as Resolution 242 demands.

 Indeed, Prime Ministers of Israel, Benjamin Netanyahu, Ehud Olmert and Ehud Barak all agreed to establish, for the first time in history, a Palestinian state alongside Israel in Gaza and in parts of Judea and Samaria.
-Barak and Olmert offered both Arafat and Abbas, respectively, almost all of Judea and Samaria in exchange for real peace and security and mutual recognition, and were rebuffed.
+Barak and Olmert offered both Arafat and Abbas, respectively, almost all of Judea and Samaria in exchange for real peace and security and mutual recognition, and were rebuffed. - How can this solution be reached?

-The only way to reach an agreement is through serious negotiations between Israel and a trustworthy Palestinian partner, which is committed in its entirety to real peace.
+The only way to reach an agreement is through serious negotiations between Israel and a trustworthy Palestinian partner, which is committed in its entirety to real peace. - Why hasn’t peace been reached yet, after so many years of peace talks and negotiations?

 So far, under both Arafat and Abbas, who refused to accept any generous Israeli offers, negotiations have been broken off repeatedly.
 Not only have the Palestinians refused the offers, they started a campaign of terror in the Second Intifada following Barak’s offer to Arafat in Camp David in 2000, as well as a campaign of political terror and warfare of de-legitimization following Abbas’ refusal of Olmert’s offer in Annapolis in 2007.